UPSC Exam > UPSC Notes > Famous Books for UPSC Exam (Summary & Tests) > Introduction to Computer - Computer Fundamentals, Computer Awareness

 Computer

 Computer is a general purpose machine which can be programmed to perform Arithmetic and Logical operations.
-The Physical parts of the Computer are known as Hardware, and Programs or Instructions given to the Computer to carry out different tasks are known as Software.
+The physical parts of the Computer are known as Hardware, and Programs or Instructions given to the Computer to carry out different tasks are known as Software.

-How a Computer works?
+How does a Computer work?

 Introduction to Computer - Computer Fundamentals, Computer Awareness | Famous Books for UPSC Exam (Summary & Tests)